aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 * Azure DevOps to store the tests and code
 * Azure Pipelines and [self-hosted agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=yaml%2Cbrowser#install) to run tests against our UAT images

-Note that what I'm building here is on Azure Virtual Desktop; however, this approach will work with any VDI solution including those deployed on-premises or in a public cloud platform.
+Note that in this example, I'm using Azure Virtual Desktop and Nerdio Manager to create images and run session hosts; however, this approach will work with any VDI solution including those deployed on-premises or in a public cloud platform.

 ## Testing with Pester

 ### Single Application Test

 Pester can be used to perform an application configuration test.
-Here's a simple example of using Pester to ensure that the default configuration for Microsoft Edge has been set in the image.
+Here's a simple example of using Pester to ensure that the default home page for Microsoft Edge has been set in the image.

 ```powershell
 Describe "Microsoft Edge" {